NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/source/parsing.md

 Model HQ provides multiple parsing modes to ensure accuracy and speed across different types of documents.

-- **Native Parser (Default)**
+- **Digital (Default)**
-  The **native parser** is the fastest option and works extremely well for the majority of text-based documents.
+  The **Digital parser** is the fastest option and works extremely well for the majority of text-based documents.
 It is optimized for performance and should be used as the primary method whenever possible.
+Digital parser does not work for image-based documents - OCR or Vision Model parsings are recommended for these types of documents.

 - **OCR Parsing**
   Some documents may be **image-based** (such as scanned PDFs or files with embedded text as images).
+Image-based documents cannot be parsed by the Digital Parser, and the user should select OCR for these documents.
 In these cases, Optical Character Recognition (OCR) parsing is required to accurately extract text.

 - **Vision Model Parsing**
   For documents that include **many images, complex layouts, or require multimodal understanding**, a Vision model can be used.
 This option leverages advanced AI vision capabilities to interpret both text and visual content.